Hey Kids (Start Here)

 A Coda

-They arrive in the rain, stepping out of a strangely talkative taxi cab, Mako pulling her scarf tight over her hair, Raleigh raising the hood of his jacket to hide his face while scanning the streets for cameras and reporters.
+They arrive in the rain, stepping out of a strangely talkative taxi cab, Mako pulling her scarf tight over her hair, Raleigh raising the hood of his jacket to hide his face as he scans the streets for cameras and reporters.

 He doesn’t see any.

-That makes sense, because Mako Mori and Raleigh Becket are currently in Hong Kong.
+That makes sense, because Mako Mori and Raleigh Becket are in Hong Kong.

 Masako and Ray Lapierre are the ones vacationing in San Francisco.

 “Did you see any?”
-Mako asks, very quietly, in Japanese as they pull their luggage out of the back of the cab.
+Mako asks quietly in Japanese as they unload their luggage from the back of the cab.

-“Nah, babe,” Raleigh replies, with an affected drawl, settling his bag over one shoulder and hauling their shared suitcase to the curb.
+“Nah, babe,” Raleigh replies with an affected drawl.
+He settles his bag over one shoulder and hauls their shared suitcase to the curb.

-Mako makes a face at him, cocking her head to the side and briefly sticking out her tongue as she shoulders her bag and slams the trunk of the cab closed.
+Mako makes a face, angling her head to the side and sticking out her tongue.
+She shoulders her bag and slams the trunk of the cab closed.

-They stand, hesitating in the rain for only a few seconds, looking up at the exterior of Bayside Towers.
+They stand hesitating in the rain, looking up at the exterior of Bayside Towers.

-“Ominous,” Mako says, in English, studying dark, rain-glazed windows against a gray-white sky.
+“Ominous.”
+Mako studies dark, rain-glazed windows against a gray-white sky.

 “I think this place is lined with lead,” Raleigh says.
 “So is every building in this zone.
 That’s what tints the windows.”